Quantum Gravity Constraints on Fine Structure Constant from GUP in Braneworlds

 On the other hand, if we assume the condition predicted by the string theory such that $\beta\ll1$, and since as $l_{D}/a_{0}\ll1$, one can see from Eq. (\ref{alpha_eff}) that the first-order correction in $\beta$ will be stronger than the second-order $\sim\beta^{2}$.
 In this case, we can determine the regime for which the extra-dimensional contribution owing of the brane structure for atoms in Rydberg states will surpass the term arising from the generalization of the HUP, i.e., the term of $\ensuremath{\mathcal{O}}\left(l_{D}\right)$.
 Thus, we get the condition on the higher-dimensional Planck mass

-Since for realistic braneworld models, we must have $\varepsilon>l_{D}$ thus, in this case, we can assume that $\varepsilon=y\,l_{D}$ where $y\gg1$.
-From these assumptions, we present in Figure \ref{fig1} the bounds imposed by Eq. (\ref{MD}).
+The condition (\ref{MD}) is shown in Fig. \ref{fig1} and presents bounds on $M_{D}$ so that the contribution due to the brane structure overcomes that one owing the term $l_{D}/2a_{0}n^{2}$.
+For this purpose, let us admit that $l_{D}$ is related to $\varepsilon$ by a factor $y$, such that $\varepsilon=yl_{D}$.

 From Figure \ref{fig1}, we should note that the curves represent the upper limit for which the condition Eq. (\ref{MD}) is valid.
-For values of $M_{D}$ in the area, below the curves, the gravitational correction from electrovacuum overcomes the contribution due to the first term $l_{D}/2a_{0}n^{2}$, i.e., the effects from thick braneworld should amplify the correction on the fine structure constant.
+For values of $M_{D}$ in the area, below the curves, the gravitational correction from electrovacuum overcomes the contribution due to the first term $l_{D}/2a_{0}n^{2}$, i.e., the effects from thickness braneworld should amplify the correction on the fine structure constant.
+In this case, for small values of the $y$-parameter, the brane structure deviation will dominate fine structure correction, while higher values imply the weakening of such correction.
 As we will see in the following subsection, strict corrections coming from $3$-dimensional GUP are smaller than uncertainty in the measure of $\alpha$.
 In its turn, we expect that the extra-dimensional scenario amplifies such corrections.